mmoayyed/wicket-cas-poc/README.md

 ## Refreshability

 The CAS server has baked in strategies to auto-configure and bootstrap itself via REST APIs.
-The bootstrapping process feeds values to Spring Beans at initialization time to auto-configure components and register them in the application context.
+The bootstrapping process feeds values to Spring Beans at initialization time to auto-configure components and registers them in the application context.
 However, when it comes to managing dynamic states and values using an external configuration store, such beans need to be refreshed and the application context must be renewed.
 This is handled automatically by Spring Cloud and beans that declare their support for refreshability using `@RefreshScope`.
-Not everything, of course, can be refreshable, specially components that require serializability since refresh-scope creates proxies around components via cglib.
-So while most components are marked as refreshable, additional testing effort and modest improvements may be required to adjust support for dynamic state.
+Not everything, of course, can be refreshable, especially components that require serializability since refresh-scope creates proxies around components via cglib.
+So while most components are marked as refreshable, additional testing effort and modest improvements may be required to adjust support for the dynamic state.

 This is generally not a big deal; just worth pointing out.

+## Other Alternative

+It is possible to use CAS server components in a way to exclude Thymeleaf, Spring Webflow and purely use the server's components that provide protocol support while building the authentication flow and the rest of the logic separately.
+This approach, while plausible in theory, has several serious drawbacks:

+- While technically possible on paper, it is evidently unnecessary.
+There is really no good answer to the "But Why?" question.
+- It, quite likely, requires a HIOOOGE refactoring effort on part of the CAS server to completely reorganize components to detach themselves from Spring Webflow and family.
+- In doing so, the CAS server purely turns into a framework/library and loses much of its advantage.
+There are plenty of other libraries available, on top of which protocol and authentication support can be built.